 Types of complaint

-You can complain about the service we’ve provided, including:
+You can complain about the service we’ve provided.

-- failure to comply with our published service standards
+- Failure to comply with our service standards

-- about the service you’ve received from a local authority if you have a problem with your council home
+- The service received from a local authority

-- that are the subject of police investigations or court proceedings
+- Matters that are the subject of police investigations or court proceedings or where the customers has indicated that they have, or have intend to, involve the police or commence court proceedings

-- regarding the Freedom of Information Act, Environmental Information Regulations and Data Protection Act which are subject to different procedures
+- The Freedom of Information Act, Environmental Information Regulations and Data Protection Act which are subject to different procedures

 How to make a complaint

-Complaints should be made no later than 3 months after you became aware of the problem, or should reasonably become aware of it.
+Complaints should be made no later than 3 months after you became aware of the problem or should reasonably become aware of it.
+Correspondence to escalate your complaint to the next stage within our procedure should also be made within 3 months upon receipt of our response letter.

 Complaints, Legal Services